java2script/java2script/sources/net.sf.j2s.core/doc/howItWorks.md

 ***Java2Script: How It Works***

+**java2script/Jmol**

+Jmol was adapted for JavaScript between 2013 and 2015, before SwingJS was conceptualized.
+As such, it use the "legacy" version of the transpiler created and formerly maintained solely by Zhou Renjien.
+This code was the basis for SwingJS, and by careful adapting Jmol to fit it, we could make it work with this somewhat quirky code.
+(For example, there is no support for boxing and unboxing numbers -- int i = Integer.valueOf(3) is not properly turned into just the number 3.
+I got around this in those early days by just going through all (and I mean ALL) of the Jmol code, making sure there were no implicit boxing or unboxing.

 **java2script/SwingJS**

 The full java2script/SwingJS operation involves two parts: Creating the JavaScript from the abstract syntax tree (java2script), and running that within the browser (SwingJS).
 Both are discussed below.